scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tutorial-picking.rst

 At this point, you might be interested in checking the coordinates you have already picked and their orientations.
 To that end, you can use one of the three viewers available in Scipion to check 3D coordinates.
 The viewers currently available are the following:

-* **Tomo3D** viewer (available in **scipion-em-tomo3D** plugin): This viewer offers a 3D view of coordinates, orientations, and tomograms.
+* **Tomoviz** viewer (available in **scipion-em-tomoviz** plugin): This viewer offers a 3D view of coordinates, orientations, and tomograms.
 It is helpful to check the coordinates and directions without losing the context provided by your tomogram.
 In addition, the viewer offers an interactive mode to remove unwanted coordinates.
 * **Eman** viewer (available in **scipion-em-emantomo** plugin): This viewer relies on the Eman boxing interface to show a sliced view of the tomograms and their associated coordinates.
 It also offers a window to see a 2D preview of the subtomograms to be extracted.
 * **Dynamo** viewer (available in **scipion-em-dynamo** plugin): This viewer relies on the Dynamo `dtmslice` interface described before in this tutorial.
 Therefore, you can use any of the tools implemented in this tool to modify or check your coordinates

-Since we would like to check the orientation of the coordinates, we recommend using the viewer offered in **scipion-em-tomo3D**.
+Since we would like to check the orientation of the coordinates, we recommend using the viewer offered in **scipion-em-tomoviz**.
 If you have this plugin installed, you can open it by clicking on |results|.

 Suppose you want to choose any other viewer.
 In that case, you can right-click on any output/input object found in the summary section of the Scipion interface to get a list of the available viewers for that specific Scipion object.